Spencox/Module1_Challenge/README.md

 ## Usage

-This refactored site is up at githup pages:
+This refactored site is up at github pages:

 https://spencox.github.io/Module1_Challenge/